TsingZ0/FedTGP/README.md

 - `flcore/`:
     - `clients/`: the code on clients.
 See [HtFL](https://github.com/TsingZ0/HtFL) for baselines.
     - `servers/`: the code on servers.
 See [HtFL](https://github.com/TsingZ0/HtFL) for baselines.
-    - `trainmodel/`: the code for models.
+    - `trainmodel/`: the code for some heterogeneous client models.
 - `utils/`:
     - `data_utils.py`: the code to read the dataset.
     - `mem_utils.py`: the code to record memory usage.